discordjs/guide/guide/interactions/registering-slash-commands.md

 In this page, we'll cover how to make them work using discord.js!

-To make slash commands work, we need to do two things:
+To make slash commands work, you need to do two things:

-1. **Register the structure of the slash command**: We will be creating a separate file called `deploy-commands.js` for registration.
-In this step, we are essentially telling Discord:
+1. **Register the structure of the slash command**: You will be creating a separate file called `deploy-commands.js` for registration.
+In this step, you are essentially telling Discord:
 > "Show *these* commands to the user when they type `/` in the chat."

-2. **Reply to the slash command**: In this step, we decide *what* and *how* to reply to the user who used our slash command.
+2. **Reply to the slash command**: In this step, you decide *what* and *how* to reply to the user who used your slash command.
 This is essentially the "bot" itself (the `index.js`).

 ::: warning
-You only need to register the *structure* of your slash commands **ONCE**.
-We will see what we mean by "*structure*" in the next section.
+You only need to register the structure of your slash commands once.
+You will see what we mean by "structure" in the next section.

 Once your commands have been registered, they will "stay" in Discord.
 Anything you do in your local file after this point will **NOT** affect the commands that have been registered already.
 You can even delete your `deploy-commands.js` file and it won't affect the commands that have been registered already.